Napoleonic, WSS & ECW wargaming, with a load of old Hooptedoodle on this & that

 Right, back to my own history.

 My family moved to a more suburban district of Liverpool when I was 10, and my dad got a better job, at English Electric, in Aintree.
 This was too far to cycle, and he detested public transport, which he always considered to be primarily an uncomfortable way to spread infection.
 So he bought himself a 50cc moped - a Zündapp, in fact - for his commute.
 This would do something amazing like 150mpg on 2-stroke fuel.
 The build quality was exceptional, and the device was very strong (and heavy, of course).
-Officially it would do 35mph, but my dad fitted his with steel leg guards, and with a mighty perspex windscreen, which had a clear apron hanging down to the leg guards, so it had the aerodynamics of something very like a garden shed.
-He also fitted it with an improvised pillion seat; with me on the back, 25mph was about the limit, and up anything like a significant slope I would often have to get off and jog up the hill behind him.
+Officially it would do 35mph, but my dad fitted his with steel leg guards, and with a mighty perspex windscreen, which had a clear apron hanging down to the leg guards, so it had the aerodynamic properties of a garden shed.
+He also fitted it with an improvised pillion seat.
+With me on the back, 25mph was about the limit, and up anything like a significant slope I would often have to get off and jog up the hill behind him.
 It was not a huge amount of fun, as I recall.

 Since I have given the general impression that this was no kind of sophisticated or comfortable means of transport, it makes obvious sense that the first serious run my dad took me on with his noisy, stinking, wheezing moped should be a 3-day jaunt to the Lake District "and beyond" (which I think meant "whatever we can manage").
 I spent a lot of this trip jogging up steep hills, as you might imagine, thinking silent, dark thoughts.
 We went on the old A6 road over Shap Fell; we got as far as the Scottish border (just about); neither of us had been to Scotland before, so never mind the physical torture and the driving rain.
 Then we came back via the Pennines (he wanted to take a photo of the waterfall, High Force, near Middleton in Teesdale, with his ridiculous little Ensign box camera), cut back into the Lakes for our second night, and dawdled our way home the following day.
 How we survived, and why no-one ever murdered him, remain topics of wonder to this day.